-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or \square Transition report pursuant to section 13 or 15(d) of the securities exchange act of 1934
+■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2024
+For the quarterly period ended June 30, 2024

-Commission File Number: 001-40415 = B I L RASTRUCTU RASTRUCTURE COR (Ex- act name of registrant as specified in its charte er) Maryland 98-1583957 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 30 W. 4th Street Cincinnati, Ohio 45202 (Address of principal executive offices) (Zip Code) Registrant's t telephone number, including area code: (513) 834_5110 registrant 3 t terephone number, meruanig area code.
-(313) 034 3110 Securiti ies registered pursuant to Section 12(b) of the Act: Title of each class Trading symbols(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share BEEP NYSE American LLC Indicate by check mark whether the registrant (1) has filed all report months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has submitted ele ($\S232.405$ of this chapter) during the preceding 12 months (or for some Indicate by check mark whether the registrant is a large accelerate company.
-See the definitions of "large accelerated filer," "accelerated" Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer ☐ Smaller reporting comp Emerging growth comp If an emerging growth company, indicate by check mark if the reg accounting standards provided pursuant to Section 13(a) of the Exc nsition period for complying with any new or revised financial
+For the transition period from Commission File Number: 001-40415

+INFRASTRUCTURE

+MOBILE INFRASTRUCTURE CORPORATION

+(Exact name of registrant as s specified in its charter) Maryland 32-0777356 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 30 W. 4th Street Cincinnati, Ohio 45202 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (513) 834-5110

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading symbols(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share BEEP NYSE American LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⋈ No □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer □ Non-accelerated filer ⊠

+Accelerated filer □ Emerging growth company ⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes □ No ☒

-As of May 1, 2024, there were 30.9 million shares of the registrant's common stock outstanding.
+As of August 1, 2024, there were 32.1 million shares of the registrant's common stock outstanding.